Environmentalist Chandi Prasad Bhatt awarded Indira Gandhi Award for National Integration by Cong

 "The 31st Indira Gandhi Award for National Integration for the year 2017 and 2018 has been awarded to Chandi Prasad Bhatt for his services in promoting and preserving national integration in the country," a statement from the party said.
 This award consists of a citation and Rs 10 lakh in cash to be given to the awardee by chairperson Sonia Gandhi, the Congress president.
 It would be presented on October 31, the day former prime minister Indira Gandhi was killed.

-Bhatt (85), who hails from Uttarakhand, had founded the Dasholi Gram Swarajya Sangh (DGSS) in Gopeshwar in 1964, which later became a mother organisation to the Chipko Movement, in which he was one of the pioneers.
-He has earlier been awarded the Ramon Magsaysay Award for community leadership in 1982, followed by the Padma Bhushan in 2005.
-He has also been a recipient of the Gandhi Peace Prize.
+Bhatt (85), who hails from Uttarakhand, had founded the Dasholi Gram Swarajya Sangh (DGSS) in Gopeshwar in 1964, which later became a mother-organisation to the Chipko Movement, in which he was one of the pioneers.
+He also has a number of publications to his credit.
+He has earlier been awarded the Ramon Magsaysay Award for community leadership in 1982.
+He was awarded the Padma Shri in 1986 and Padma Bhushan in 2005.
+He has also been a recipient of the Gandhi Peace Prize in 2013.

+Bhatt has made continuous efforts for upliftment of the poor and downtrodden people of all communities and religions, nationally and internationally for the last six decades.
+"In order to uphold the cause of national integration and understanding which was dearest to Indira Gandhi's heart, the Congress in its centenary year instituted the 'Indira Gandhi Award for National Integration', to give recognition to outstanding contribution to this cause by individuals or institutions," said Motilal Vora, member secretary of advisory committee of the award.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)